cahaba-ts/epub/README.md

 ---

 __The goal of this fork is to make generation of novel epubs simple.__

 This is not a general purpose epub library, go to bmaupin/go-epub for that.
-This is modified for the express purpose of building novel epubs.
+If you want an epub library that can pull in markdown files and push out novels with chapters and automatically generated tables of contents, then this may be what you're looking for.

 ### Features
 - Forked from github.com/bmaupin/go-epub, but nearly completely rewritten